 The ordinary maintenance tasks are usually contracted out to a private party through a separate contract.
-However, long-term management or life-cycle
+However, long-term management or life-cycle management (and related risks) remain a direct responsibility of the government, public agency or corporation created for that purpose.
+Renewals and major maintenance will usually be contracted and funded by the government or such

-11 Note that in some countries, governments establish specific taxes for funding transport infrastructure (typically roads), usually structured as levies charged on oil consumption.
+&lt;sup>11 Note that in some countries, governments establish specific taxes for funding transport infrastructure (typically roads), usually structured as levies charged on oil consumption.
 In other cases, funding may be based on specific charges to the users of the infrastructure, which may be used to finance the costs of the infrastructure through different financial and public corporate structures, with the infrastructure still being procured under a conventional method.
 For example, a SOE may raise finance against future toll revenue and contract out the construction of the road under a DB scheme.